ianhaddock/motorsort/README.md

 ### Notes:
 * Poster and background images can be unique by track or year and can be customized.
-* [Plex Media Server][025] users will need to select 'TV Shows' as the library type, install the [Absolute Series Scanner][024], and select the 'Personal Media Shows' Agent when creating a library.
+* [Plex Media Server][025] users should select 'TV Shows' as the library type, install the [Absolute Series Scanner][024], and select the 'Personal Media Shows' Agent when creating a library.
 This will keep Plex from incorrectly sorting files and applying medatata from other sources.

 ### Support:
 If you found this useful or would like to support projects like this you can buy me a coffee: